modernweb-dev/rocket/docs/docs/configuration/overview.md

 export default config;
 ```

-This will add the rollup plugin `json` with the id `json` at the top of the plugin list of rollup and the dev server.
-It needs to be at the top so further plugins down the line can work with json imports.
+This will add the Rollup plugin `json` with the id `json` at the top of the plugin list of Rollup and the dev server.
+It needs to be at the top so further plugins down the line can work with JSON imports.
 For the Dev Server the plugins are automatically wrapped by `@web/dev-server-rollup`.
-Note that [not all rollup plugins](https://modern-web.dev/docs/dev-server/plugins/rollup/#compatibility-with-rollup-plugins) will work with the dev-server.
+Note that [not all Rollup plugins](https://modern-web.dev/docs/dev-server/plugins/rollup/#compatibility-with-rollup-plugins) will work with the dev-server.

 ## Modifying Options of Plugins